 PET scans of 41 murderers revealed reduced activity in the frontal lobes.
-In a follow-up study repeat offenders had 11% less frontal lobe activity compared to normal individuals (Raine et al., 1999; 2000).
+In a follow-up study repeat offenders had 11% less frontal lobe activity compared to normals (Raine et al., 1999; 2000).

-Cultural Influences Matter, Too.
 Understanding Antisocial Personality Disorder

 The likelihood that one will commit a crime doubles when childhood poverty is compounded with obstetrical complications (Raine et al., 1999; 2000).